tosorakim/Game-App-Optimization/README.md

 # Introduction
-It's an iOS game app raw data.
+It's an raw data of iOS game app.
 It's included postback events which in-app game environment.
-You can get the real mobile game raw data!
+You can get the real raw data of mobile game!

 I'd like to share the small dataset that you can practice how to optimize the mobile game using in-app data.
 I believe that it may help you to practice if you're just a beginner or never seen such a dataset before.
 You could simulate how to optimize the in-app game data.
 Which channel is good or bad.